Skip to content

 Travel to our open day with National Express and save 30% off coach travel.
 View our open day travel discount page for more information.

 Nottingham Train Station is approximately 15 minutes walk from the city centre.
-You can get to our City Campus in less-than ten minutes from the station by tram.
-Board any tram serving Hucknall or Phoenix Park and get off at the Nottingham Trent University stop.
+You can also get to our City Campus from the station by tram.
+Board any tram serving Hucknall or Phoenix Park and get off at the Old Market Square stop.
+From here, it's a five minute walk to our Newton building – just follow the tram tracks up Market Street and on to Goldsmith Street.

 East Midlands Airport is just 15 miles from Nottingham city centre and has a dedicated bus service between the airport and the city centre.